 - 2.1.
 European Championships are held in following classes: - a) European Championship 1/8th IC.
 European Championship 1/10th Touring Car Sedan bodies.
 In the year there is an IFMAR World Championship outside the EFRA Bloc, dates between EC and WC must be separated with at least 4 free weekends between the finals.
 In the years there is an IFMAR WC in the EFRA Bloc, there will be no European Championship (see schedule IFMAR, www.ifmar.org). - One special EFRA medal will be awarded to the fastest driver under 17 year in each class.
 So everybody of 16 years old at 1st of January, or younger can compete for this medal.
-One trophy must be awarded by the Organizer for each class. - b) European Championship GT8. - c) European Championship 1/8th Track 40+ and 1/10th 200 mm 40+.
+One trophy must be awarded by the Organizer for each class. - b) European Championship GT8 E and IC - c) European Championship 1/8th Track 40+ and 1/10th 200 mm 40+.
 This will be one combined event.
-EC 40+: Open to all drivers of 40 years, including those who become 40 that year and older. - d) EFRA GP series.
-EFRA GP Series be held in the first part of the year (March-June).
-Minimum 2 and maximum 3 GP's.
-EFRA GP series (1/8th and 1/10th 200mm) are run in combined events.
-EFRA GP meetings will use the points system, with the drivers best 2 meetings out of the 3 to count.
-If EFRA GP series is held with only 2 meetings, all the races will count.
-EFRA GP series will follow GP point system (see 3.3.6).
-To solve Overall Result of the EFRA GP SERIES in case of tie, driver with single highest finishing position in either of the best Rounds that counted will be awarded the tie (1+3=4 beat 2+2=4).
-If tie continue then discarded round will solve the tie. - e) NATIONS CUP.
+EC 40+: Open to all drivers of 40 years, including those who become 40 that year and older. - d) NATIONS CUP.
 At every European Championship A EFRA will hold a Nations Cup, with drivers competing as a team representing their countries.
 When race is over, the best two (2) drivers of each country will represent their country at this Nations Cup.
 Both results will be added together by points (according to the rule 3.3.6) and give the result of their National Team. - 2.2.
 Free practice for an EC track must be open from Monday.
 It will not be allowed for all competitors in the event to practice for 10 days before this Monday (see also Gen. 8.1.)
-For 1/8th and 1/10th Class held at the same event: Pit lane

-- refuelling may be forbidden during free practice at an EC if it is necessary to facilitate a quicker turn-around of drivers (every five minutes). - 2.3.
+For 1/8th and 1/10th Class held at the same event: Pit lane refuelling may be forbidden during free practice at an EC if it is necessary to facilitate a quicker turn-around of drivers (every five minutes). - 2.3.
 Free practice for Grand Prix events must be allowed at least from Friday preceding the event (see Gen. 8.2.). - 2.4.1.
-General Qualifying format for EC's:

-5 Rounds of Qualifying will be run, irrespective of the number of drivers.
-Qualifying is 4 minutes + last lap for 1/8th and 1/10th.
-A point system will be used to establish the qualifying result.
-The number 1 ranked driver after completion of the qualifying heats will move up directly to the main final and take the pole position on the starting grid.
-The drivers ranked 2nd to 5th will compete in a 'super-pole' final after completing the last Round of Qualifying.
+General Qualifying format for EC's: - 5 Rounds of Qualifying will be run, irrespective of the number of drivers.
+Qualifying is 7 minutes + last lap for GT8 both E and IC.
+A point system will be used to establish the qualifying result. - The top 4 ranked drivers after completion of the qualifying heats will move up directly to the main final and take the top 4 positions on the starting grid.
+The other drivers will start in the finals as per qualifying ranking.
+Depending on time available all finals higher than 1/64th can be shorter than 20 minutes (for instance 10 minutes).
+See also 2.6.
+The number of Rounds to count is as follows: